PBascones/geopagos/README.md

 - Gender-specific logic:
   - Male: `Skill + Strength + Speed`
   - Female: `Skill + ReactionTime`
+- Luck factor added to each match to make outcomes more realistic and unpredictable.
 - No ties allowed.
-- Deterministic and configurable simulation.

 ---